-In June 2017, I sold my electronic lenses to spend some money on some legacy lenses & now I have the Olympus Zuiko 24mm f/2.8, 50mm f/1.8, & the 65-200mm f/4 - I like these lenses, they seem to produce an acceptable sharpness for me.
-They do produce a wee bit of chromatic aberrations but at least that can be removed in Lightroom.
+In June 2017, I sold my electronic lenses to spend some money on some legacy lenses & now I have the Olympus Zuiko 24mm f/2.8, 50mm f/1.8, & the 65-200mm f/4 - I am amazed with these lenses, they are so sharp, they do produce a wee bit of chromatic aberrations but that can easily be removed in Lightroom.
 Below are some images I shot with these lenses.
 I switched to these lenses because I shot some film for a fair bit with the Nikon FM2 and really enjoyed how it changed the way I photograph by simply having a limited number of exposures, it really makes you focus on getting the shot in camera and without being distracted by automatic floozies.
-To be able to change the aperture on the lens really changes how I photograph, I can vividly remember which aperture I use for my shots - with auto lenses I seemed to just shoot without checking my settings, which was a bad habit - I now tend to shoot like I have a roll of film in my Sony A7.
+I now tend to shoot like I have a roll of film in my Sony A7.
+These lenses are also fairly cheap to buy and are much much tougher than the plastic crap on modern lenses.

 Olympus Zuiko 24mm f/2.8